Divorce Lawyer in Santa Barbara Discusses Use of Premarital Agreements

 When it comes to divorce, California is a “no fault” state.
 Unlike other states, this means that an individual may file for divorce from their spouse without having to prove there was any wrongdoing.
 Divorce legally ends a marriage, unlike separation.
 A judge is required to review and approve all divorce settlements and child custody.
 If spouses cannot agree on a settlement, the judge has the power to decide how property and parenting will be divided.
-Obviously it is much better to use a California family law attorney so that an agreement of sorts may be reached instead of leaving it up to a judge.
+Obviously it is much better to use a Santa Barbara divorce attorney so that an agreement of sorts may be reached instead of leaving it up to a judge.
 Read more “Finances During Divorce”

 Divorce Attorney in Santa Barbara Discusses Top 10 Celebrity Divorces